-A grading service or third party grading service (TPGS) or certification service refers to an independent company that authenticates, grades, attributes and encapsulates coins for a fee.
+A grading service or third-party grading service (TPGS) or certification service refers to an independent company that authenticates, grades, attributes, and encapsulates coins for a fee.
+Additionally, coins are guaranteed that they are authentic.
+If it is proven otherwise, the authentication company will reimburse you the money you paid for the coin.
 The fee schedule is a tiered system where rare and expensive coins will cost more than common low-priced coins.
 Additional services that are available for an extra charge include attribution of die varieties and high-quality photography.

-Third-party coin encapsulation services were pioneered by the American Numismatic Association in 1972.
-Realizing that the coin collecting industry was in need of an authentication service that could provide an independent third-party opinion, they founded ANACS.
+The American Numismatic Association in 1972 pioneered third-party coin encapsulation services.
+Realizing that the coin collecting industry needed an authentication service that could provide an independent third-party opinion, they founded ANACS.
 The next major player entered in 1986 with the founding of Professional Coin Grading Service (PCGS).
 The following year Numismatic Guaranty Corporation (NGC) began operating.

 The Authentication, Grading and Attribution Process

 The services that these companies provide begin with authentication.
-There are many coins that are counterfeit, altered or doctored in an attempt to deceive coin collectors.
-Depending upon the coin, the evaluator will employ several different methods to determine if the coin is authentic or not.
+Many coins are counterfeit, altered or doctored in an attempt to deceive coin collectors.
+Depending upon the coin, the evaluator will employ several different methods to determine if the coin is authentic.
 If the coin is not genuine, it will be returned to the submitter in a plastic bag with an identification tag indicating its questionable authenticity.
+This plastic bag is commonly known as a "body bag."
+If the coin is authentic but has been damaged, doctored, or altered in some way (e.g., cleaned, scratched, etc.) the coin will be encapsulated as "authentic" but not be assigned a grade.

-If attribution of die varieties is requested, the coin may be sent to a specialist for evaluation.
+If the attribution of die varieties is requested, the coin may be sent to a specialist for evaluation.
 Most commonly this comprises VAM attribution of Morgan dollars.
-Most third party grading services list which die varieties they will issue attribution services for.
+Although new die varieties are being discovered every day, the grading services only recognize the most popular varieties.
+The third-party grading services list which die varieties they will issue attribution services for.
+However, if a major die variety is discovered in a popular series of coins, the grading service may recognize the coin as the "Discovery Coin."
+Discovery Coins will carry a value premium over and above all other die variety coins submitted.

 The coin authentication and grading industry is not controlled or regulated by any private or government agency.
-Therefore, anybody can start encapsulating coins for a fee.
-Many third party grading services have come and gone over the years.
-Some of them were operated by coin dealers to slab their own coins with a higher grade than normal in an attempt to increase their profits.
+Therefore, anybody can start encapsulating coins to make a profit.
+Many third-party grading services have come and gone over the years.
+Some of them were operated by coin dealers to slab their coins with a higher grade than usual in an attempt to increase their profits.

 First Tier (Top-Tier)